DrugLib.com — Drug Information Portal

 - Stroke or coronary artery bypass graft within 3 months of screening

-- Standard clinical contraindications to b-blocker therapy
+- Standard clinical contraindications to beta-blocker therapy

 - Standard clinical contraindications to ACE-I therapy